How to Design the Perfect Baker’s Kitchen

-National Donut Day is coming to a bakery near you on Friday, June 7.
+National Donut Day is Friday, June 7.
 According to USA Today, Americans eat around 10 billion donuts each year, and on National Donut Day, donut shops see a 46 percent increase in sales.
 But if you’re one who would rather bake your breakfast pastries than buy them, you could probably do with a proper kitchen that supports and fosters your baking genius.
 Whether that involves a full remodel or a simple revamp, here are some must-haves for the perfect baker’s kitchen.

 1. Big Island

 A large kitchen island is functional and stylish, and it’s essential for bakers of all stripes.
 You can use it to roll out dough or put your pies out to cool, and you can pull up a stool and enjoy the fruits (or cookies) of your labor.
 An all-purpose space, the kitchen island is one of those things you don’t know you’re missing until you get one.

 You can buy kitchen islands online, and if you have a smaller kitchen, you can opt for a smaller kitchen cart instead.
 But if you’re considering a renovation, building the kitchen island into your plans will offer the most permanent and seamless integration.
 Here are some considerations for installing an island in your kitchen:

 - Keep storage in mind, and opt for an island with cupboards and drawers.